 What is Custom Speech?

-Custom Speech is a set of UI-based tools that allow you to evaluate and improve the Microsoft speech-to-text accuracy for your applications and products.
-All it takes to get started is a handful of test audio files.
+Custom Speech allows you to evaluate and improve the Microsoft speech-to-text accuracy for your applications and products.
 Follow the links in this article to start creating a custom speech-to-text experience.

 What's in Custom Speech?

 Before you can do anything with Custom Speech, you'll need an Azure account and a Speech service subscription.
 After you have an account, you can prep your data, train and test your models, inspect recognition quality, evaluate accuracy, and ultimately deploy and use the custom speech-to-text model.

 This diagram highlights the pieces that make up the Custom Speech area of the Speech Studio.
 Use the links below to learn more about each step.

 Subscribe and create a project.
 Create an Azure account and subscribe to the Speech service.
 This unified subscription gives you access to speech-to-text, text-to-speech, speech translation, and the Speech Studio.
 Then use your Speech service subscription to create your first Custom Speech project.

 Upload test data.
 Upload test data (audio files) to evaluate the Microsoft speech-to-text offering for your applications, tools, and products.